Adolf Lindenbaum (1904-1941)

 6. Final Remarks

-Adolf Lindenbaum was born in an assimilated (polonized) rich Jewish family in Warsaw on June 12, 1904 (see Mostowski–Marczewski 1971, Surma 1982, Zygmunt–Purdy 2014 for biographical data on Lindenbaum).
-He took his secondary education at M. Kreczmar’s Gymnasium in Warsaw (1915–1922) and he next entered Warsaw University to study mathematics (1922–1926) under such teachers as Kazimierz Kuratowski, Stefan Mazurkiewicz and Wacław Sierpiński in mathematics as well as Stanisław Leśniewski and Jan Łukasiewicz in logic.
-Lindenbaum also attended courses by Alfred Tarski on cardinal numbers and elementary mathematics, Tadeusz Kotarbiński’s course in logic and some classes in humanities, including history of philosophy (Władysław Tatarkiewicz; a general course, a special class on Kant), aesthetics (also Tatarkiewicz on French art), psychology (Władysław Witwicki), linguistics (Karol Appel), literature (Józef Ujejski on Adama Mickiewicz, the most important Polish national poet), and the history and culture of Palestine (Moses Schorr).
+Adolf Lindenbaum was born in an assimilated (that is, polonized) rich Jewish family in Warsaw on June 12, 1904.
+He took his secondary education at M. Kreczmar’s Gymnasium in Warsaw from 1915 to 1922, and then he entered Warsaw University to study mathematics from 1922 to 1926.
+There his teachers included Kazimierz Kuratowski, Stefan Mazurkiewicz and Wacław Sierpiński in mathematics as well as Stanisław Leśniewski and Jan Łukasiewicz in logic.
+Lindenbaum also attended Alfred Tarski’s courses on cardinal numbers and elementary mathematics, Tadeusz Kotarbiński’s course in logic, and some classes in humanities.
+The latter included history of philosophy, Władysław Tatarkiewicz’s special class on Kant, Tatarkiewicz’s course on French art, a course in psychology by Władysław Witwicki, a course on linguistics by Karol Appel, a course on literature by Józef Ujejski, including his course on Adama Mickiewicz, the most important Polish national poet, and a course on the history and culture of Palestine by Moses Schorr.

-Sierpiński supervised Lindenbaum’s PhD dissertation entitled O własnościach mnogości punktowych (On Properties of Point–Sets).
-The thesis was defended in 1928 and Lindenbaum received the title of Doctor of Philosophy.
+Sierpiński supervised Lindenbaum’s Ph.D. dissertation entitled O Własnościach Mnogości Punktowych (On Properties of Point–Sets).
+The thesis was defended in 1928, and Lindenbaum received the title of Doctor of Philosophy.
 In 1934 he presented his Habilitation thesis, based on several published papers, to the Faculty of Mathematics and Natural Sciences at Warsaw University and obtained the degree of Docent (a person who could lecture).
 This resulted in his appointment as adjunct professor at the Philosophical Seminar at the same faculty.
-Tthe Philosophical Seminar was an independent unit at the Faculty of Mathematics and Science directed for years by Łukasiewicz; in fact, it was the Logical Seminar.
+The Philosophical Seminar was an independent unit at the Faculty of Mathematics and Science directed for years by Łukasiewicz.
+It was the Logical Seminar.
 Lindenbaum lectured on various mathematical and logical topics from 1935 to 1939.
 His courses, for example, concerned the following topics: “On New Investigations into the Foundations of Mathematics and the Mathematical Foundations of other Disciplines”, “On Superposition of Functions” and “Selected Topics from Metrology and from the Theory of Functions”.
 He stood little chance of being promoted to an academic position higher than docent because of the anti–Semitic policy in Polish universities after 1935, and his involvement in the communist movement, as well as the shortage of university positions at the time.
 He was also a tutor at the Scientific Circle of Jewish Students at Warsaw University, established after the exclusion (in the 1890s) of the Jews from general students’ associations existing in Poland.

 It happened that I and Antoni Pański [also a philosopher – J. W] visited the Lindenbaums in their apartment.
 I noticed on Dolek’s [the diminutive of Adolf – J. W.] desk the Short Philosophical Dictionary [the dictionary written by Pavel Yudin and Mark Rozental and published in Russian in the Soviet Union at the beginning of the 1930s.
 The authors represented the Stalinist version of Marxism.
 The Short Philosophical Dictionary became a symbol of the orthodox Marxist ideology – J. W.].
 The book was opened at the entry ‘Dialectical Contradiction’.
 I was surprised, and on our way back I asked Pański why Dolek, such a clever person, read such stupidities about the concept of contradiction.
 Pański answered that Dolek believed in every word of this book.

-She added, however, that Lindenbaum had considerable interests in philosophy without any kind of dogmatism.
+She added, however, that Lindenbaum had a considerable interest in philosophy without any kind of dogmatism.
 He was ready for an open discussion on any philosophical issue.
 Lindenbaum was strongly interested in literature and art, and was famous as a passionate climber.

 2. A General Outline of Lindenbaum’s Scientific Career and His Views